Royal Navy Sailor Under Spy Cloud for Stealing Nuclear Submarine Secrets

-A Ministry of Defence spokesperson confirmed the investigation, stating, “We can confirm that a member of the Armed Forces is under investigation.
+A Ministry of Defence spokesperson said, “We can confirm that a member of the Armed Forces is under investigation.”
+The Royal Navy is tightening its grip on security, determined to clamp down on leaks.

-A Royal Navy spokesperson commented on the Bahrain incident, saying, “We are aware of the alleged incident, which is currently under investigation.
+A Royal Navy rep commented, “We are aware of the alleged incident, which is currently under investigation.”

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.